 Attractions & Character Meets

-Here's what you can typically find available:
+Here’s what you could typically find available:

 - The Magic Carpets of Aladdin

 - Pirates of the Caribbean (with Villainous enhancements)

 - Enchanted Tiki Room

 - Big Thunder Mountain Railroad